SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Note that it isn't possible to call these initializers without using argument labels.
-Argument labels must always be used in an initializer if they are defined, and omitting them is a compile-time error:
+Argument labels must always be used in an initializer if they're defined, and omitting them is a compile-time error:

 .. testcode:: externalParameterNames-err